nisreenhabashneh2021-debug/Semeval-task13-Full-/README.md

 The project is fully modular and includes TF-IDF baselines, transformer-based models (BERT, CodeBERT, CodeT5-small), custom utilities, experiment scripts, and inference pipelines.
-All experiments follow the same structure across Tasks A, B, and C. semeval-2026-task13-full/
+All experiments follow the same structure across Tasks A, B, and C.

+## AI Model Availability

+- `claude_haiku_4_5`: **enabled** — Claude Haiku 4.5 is enabled by default for all clients.

+Clients that integrate with this repository can read the central configuration file at `configs/ai_models.yml` to programmatically detect available models and any per-client overrides.
+To opt out or override the default for a specific client, set an environment variable (for example `AI_MODEL_CLAUDE_HAIKU_4_5=false`) or provide a local YAML override matching the structure shown in `configs/ai_models.yml`.

+See `configs/ai_models.yml` for details and example per-client overrides. semeval-2026-task13-full/
 │
 ├── common/